-During the fall and spring semesters, a full-time student is one who is enrolled for at least 12 hours of courses, including both credit and non-credit (i.e., college prep) courses.
+During the fall and spring semesters, a full-time student is one who is enrolled for at least 12 hours of courses, including both credit and college prep courses.
 Full-time status may be required of some students, depending upon financial aid or scholarship status.
 Some students are also required to be full-time if covered under parental health insurance.
 A student must be enrolled for four credit hours in a summer term to be considered full-time.